 Bloom Season: April-July

 Suggested Uses: Jack-in-the-pulpit is a fascinating and beautiful shade-loving plant that thrives in moist woods.
-It makes for a great woodland rain garden plant.
-Especially useful in a garden that would stay fairly moist throughout the season.
+Especially useful in areas that stay fairly moist throughout the season, like a shaded rain garden.
 Fruit is bright red in the fall and very showy.
 A great conversation piece!
+Deer resistant.

 Native Range: Native to woodlands east of the Mississippi River.
 Native throughout the wooded areas of Minnesota.